 Brow Peak loop offers hikers many different terrains including forested mountain ranges filled with scenic views.

-And it is perfect in any season, but especially stunning in Spring, where shady groves abound lushly coloured fields crowded thick with blooms from daffodils.
+And it is perfect in any season, but especially stunning in Spring when the lush fields are thick with daffodil blooms.

 Enjoy the iris’ sweet scents that fill the air on this tranquil trail.
 The flower season is from November to April.